szczyglis-dev/py-gpt/README.md

 Enable voice control (using microphone)
 ```

-Once you enable this option, an `Audio Control` button will appear at the bottom right corner of the window.
+Once you enable this option, an `Voice Control` button will appear at the bottom right corner of the window.
 When you click on this button, the microphone will start listening; clicking it again stops listening and starts recognizing the voice command you said.
 You can cancel voice recording at any time with the `ESC` key.
 You can also set a keyboard shortcut to turn voice recording on/off.

 Voice command recognition works based on a model, so you don't have to worry about saying things perfectly.